csaid/csaid.github.io/_posts/2016-02-28-four-pitfalls-of-hill-climbing.md

 If you incrementally hill climb around a local maximum, you may never find the global maximum that could lead to much bigger reward.
 This can happen when intermediate versions of a product are worse than more fully realized extremes.

-Local maxima and global maxima can be illustrated with hill diagrams like the one below.
-Each video frame is a time step.
-The horizontal axis is not time, but instead represents product space collapsed into a single dimension.
-In reality, of course, there are many dimensions that a product could explore.

 <div class="wrapper">
   <div class="inner" id="plot1"></div>
 </div>

+Local maxima and global maxima can be illustrated with hill diagrams like the one above.
+Each video frame is a time step.
+The horizontal axis represents product space collapsed into a single dimension.
+In reality, of course, there are many dimensions that a product could explore.

 #### Emergent maxima